NERDDISCO/nerddis.co/content/nd-xmas-001.md

 # nd-xmas-001

-My friends Patrick and Jasmin run a co-working space in Mainz and every year they host an awesome christmas-party among friends.
+My friends Patrick and Jasmin run a co-working space in Mainz (Germany) and every year they host an awesome christmas-party among friends.
 Jasmin asked me 2 days before the event (which happened on 2022-12-09) if I could bring some xmas-like decoration with me.
 As I already used up my decoration at home (I ❤️ xmas) I created a winter wonderland in ThreeJS, which was projected onto a wall in their office.

 You can check it out yourself: